Course Offerings

 Honors core classes provide our high-ability students a common liberal arts experience,

-in small classes.
-Taught by dedicated Honors faculty, our "HON" courses emphasize
+Taught by dynamic faculty, our "HON" courses emphasize discussion and collaboration

 Our "HON" courses interface seamlessly with an enhanced major experience in any program